The Many Faces of Visual Kei in Japanese Metal

 Appearing at roughly the same time as the delinquent look demonstrated above and also a part of the Kote kei scene, there were a select few bands who desired infamy and controversy instead of just going for the thug appearance that other bands were doing.
 Some of these bands adopted a murderous, violent appearance and others a satanic image such as Bellzlleb.
 The scene also included a small number of speed and thrash groups who had a Nazi image, such as Rommel, Rosenfeld, Mein Kampf, or Harkenkreuz.
 Of course the latter was done exclusively for shock value and their actions and lyrics were the farthest things from anti-Semitic, but even then, it was a horrible idea to set in motion for obvious reasons and it still understandably garners tons of backlash, even though many of these bands were extremely talented and could have just as easily gone with an evil look instead.
 While there are a few gory, violent looking bands around still, it's for the better that the Nazi dressed ones are pretty much all but gone from modern visual kei, though it certainly holds an interesting place in Japanese metal history.

 In the late '80s, bands started to form with a fashion style centered around things other than rebelliousness and delinquency.
 One such band was the Japanese thrash metal legends Gargoyle, one of Japan's earliest Angura kei bands.
 This new approach brought about the use of garments that took influence from traditional Japanese wear with an artistic take, and the bands generally had a more serious look, though they could also appear quite menacing, which links Angura kei closely to another form of visual kei known as Eroguro kei.
 Angura kei bands however from my experience are more traditional looking and less freaky.
 It's about the least visually complex form of visual kei.
-Another very good example of Angura kei in Japanese metal is the folk/heavy metal powerhouse Onmyo-za, even though they're about as subtle as visual kei can get aesthetically.
+Another very good example of Angura kei in Japanese metal is the band D who have used the style at various points in their career.
 While it's not the most common form of visual kei, several bands (a handful of metal ones included) have appeared with this style at random times from the late '80s all the way to present day.

 The Human Rainbow Spectrum